 "This article discusses challenging topics related to complex illness and mental health.
 Trigger warning for suicide.
 Northwest Somatics is not affiliated with Vital Plan and does not receive any financial compensation for publishing these links.
 Publishing this interview does not constitute an endorsement of any treatment protocol or medical advice.
+Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 Dr. Bill Rawls is a well-known friend and advocate in the Lyme community.
 His book Unlocking Lyme is a step by step guide to treating chronic Lyme disease naturally.
 In fact, it is how he treated his own Lyme disease.
 Dr. Rawls created Vital Plan, a supplement company with the goal "to empower people to take control of their health and provide easy access to his potent herbal blends."